 HOSPITALS AND CLINICS

-WVHA also provides funding to Northeast Florida Health Services, Inc. (DBA Family Health Source), a Federally Qualified Health Center (FQHC), to provide primary care and dental services to low-income residents of West Volusia.
+WVHA also provides funding to Northeast Florida Health Services, Inc. (DBA Family Health Source), a Federally Qualified Health Center (FQHC), to provide primary care, dental services and pre-natal OB/GYN services to low-income residents of West Volusia.

 MEDICAID AND HCRA